 - fluid buildup around the joint

-- an analysis of joint fluid to detect the presence of calcium pyrophosphate crystals
+- an analysis of joint fluid by removing the fluid from the joint (arthrocentesis) to look for calcium pyrophosphate crystals

-- X-rays of the joints to reveal any damage to the joint, calcification of the cartilage, and deposits of calcium in the joint cavities
+- X-rays of the joints to check for any damage to the joint, calcification (calcium buildup) of the cartilage, and deposits of calcium in the joint cavities

-- ochronosis—a condition causing the deposit of a dark pigment in the cartilage and other connective tissues
+- ochronosis, a condition that causes a dark pigment to deposit in the cartilage and other connective tissues

-- amyloidosis—an abnormal buildup of protein in the tissues
+- amyloidosis, a buildup of an abnormal protein in the tissues

-- you are taking blood-thinning medication, such as warfarin (Coumadin)
+- you’re taking blood-thinning medication, such as warfarin (Coumadin)

 - you have poor kidney function